Welcome to AAPMBF: For our 2026 Changes and Rules. For our FAQs.

 • regularly updating and auditing our storage and data security systems.

-When no longer required, we destroy or archive personal information in a secure manner.
+When no longer required, we destroy or archive personal information in a secure manner as per the MBF’s Data Management and Retention Policy.

 Correcting Personal Information